-- 13.1.
-No transfer of shares shall be registered unless a proper instrument of transfer is delivered to the Company or, in the case of shares registered with a transfer agent, delivered to such transfer agent or to such other place specified for this purpose by the Board.
+13.1.
+No transfer of shares shall be registered unless a proper instrument of transfer is delivered to the Company or, in the case of share registered with a transfer agent, delivered to such transfer agent or to such other place specified for this purpose by the Board.
 Subject to the provisions of these Articles, an instrument of transfer of a share in the Company shall be signed by the transferor and the transferee.
 The Board may approve other methods of recognizing the transfer of shares in order to facilitate the trading of the Company's shares on the Nasdaq Stock Market or on any other stock exchange.
-The transferor shall be deemed to remain the holder of the share up until the time the name of the transferee is registered in the Register in respect of the transferred share. - 13.2.
+The transferor shall be deemed to remain the holder of the share up until the time the name of the transferee is registered in the Register in respect of the transferred share.
+13.2.
 Insofar as the circumstances permit, the instrument of transfer of a share shall be substantially in the form set out below, or in any other form that the Board may approve.

-I, I.D (of (the " Transferor "), in consideration for an amount of (in words) paid to me by I.D of (hereinafter: the "Transferee"), hereby transfer to the Transferee shares of nominal value NIS each, marked with the numbers to (inclusive) of Entera Bio Ltd., to be held by the Transferee, the acquirers of his rights and his successors-in title, under all the same conditions under which I held same prior to the signing of this instrument, and I, the Transferee, hereby agree to accept the aforementioned shares in accordance with the above mentioned conditions.

-In witness whereof we have hereunto signed this day of 20.
+I, I.D of (in words) paid to me by I.D. of (hereinafter: the shares of nominal value NIS each, marked with the numbers acquirers of his rights and his successors-in title, under all the same conditions under which I held same prior to the signing of thi instrument, and I, the Transferee, hereby agree to accept the aforementioned shares in accordance with the above mentioned conditions In witness whereof we have hereur nto signed this day of 20 Transferor Transferor sferee Witnesses to Signature